 A new Hoboken CBD store called “Garden Street Hemp” recently opened.
-They’re showing people in the busy Mile City the benefits of CBD and hemp.
+They’re showing people in the busy Mile City the benefits of CBD and hemp for pain.

 Located at 103 Garden Street, it was launched by New Jersey native Michael Diaz who was raised in Morris County.
 He recently returned from living abroad in Uruguay, where cannabis was legalized.

 “I saw it was lagging here, I needed a change of pace,” Diaz said about the move to the South American nation.
 “I got to meet a lot of cool people in the industry who moved there.”

 “Down there, I got to just enjoy the slow pace,” Diaz said.

 He thought eventually, the West Coast-based legalization movement would come to New Jersey.